-Treatment for fluid overload has traditionally been achieved through use of loop diuretics which may be accompanied by use of other categories of medications, such as ACE inhibitors, beta-blockers, and inotropic drugs.
+Treatment for fluid overload has traditionally been achieved through use of loop diuretics which may be accompanied by use of other categories of medications such as ACE inhibitors, beta-blockers, and inotropic drugs.
 Although diuretics are the mainstay of treatment for congestion or fluid overload, no randomized trials have shown the effects of diuretics on mortality in chronic heart failure patients.
 Furthermore, appropriate titration of diuretics, specifically in the heart failure population, is unclear.
 Increasing concern exists that diuretics, particularly at high doses, may be deleterious in the inpatient setting.
-In addition, patients with heart failure and cardiorenal syndrome have diminished response to loop diuretics, making these agents less effective at relieving congestion.
-Approximately 40% of heart failure patients have poor diuretic response.
-In This poor response is possibly due to noncompliance or high intake of salt, poor drug absorption, insufficient kidney response to drug, and reduced diuretic secretion.
-To Despite treatment with loop diuretics, patients are frequently hospitalized and treated for recurrent symptoms and signs of fluid overload.
-Among more than 50,000 patients enrolled in the ADHERE (Acute Decompensated Heart Failure National Registry) study, only 33% lost ≥ 2.27 kg (5 lbs), and 16% gained weight during hospitalization.
-Is
+In addition, patients with heart failure and cardiorenal renal syndrome have diminished response to loop diuretics, making these agents less effective at relieving congestion.14 Approximately 40% of heart failure patients have poor diuretic response.15 This poor response is possibly due to noncompliance or high intake of salt, poor drug absorption, insufficient kidney response to drug, and reduced diuretic secretion.16 Despite treatment with loop diuretics, patients are frequently hospitalized and treated for recurrent symptoms and signs of fluid overload.
+Among more than 50,000 patients enrolled in the ADHERE (Acute Decompensated Heart Failure National Registry) study, only 33% lost ≥ 2.27 kg (5 lbs), and 16% gained weight during hospitalization.17 Nearly one-half of hospitalized patients with heart failure are discharged with residual fluid

-12 Stein, A et. al. Critical Care, 2012:16:R99
+&lt;sup>11 Stein, A et al. Critical Care, 2012:16:R99